-When the AI Engine detects an attack, it adds an entry to its blacklist which consists of usernames, tokens, API Keys, cookies, and IP addresses of clients which were detected executing attacks.
-If blocking is enabled for the API, the blacklist is automatically sent to ASE nodes which blocks the client's future access using the identifiers on the list.
+When the AI Engine detects an attack, it adds an entry to its blacklist which consists of usernames, tokens, cookies, and IP addresses of clients which were detected executing attacks.
+If blocking is enabled for the API, the blacklist is automatically sent to ASE nodes which block future access for clients using identifiers on the list.